 While delivering food is good in some cases, it is better to develop a sustainable solution which can be carried on for years to come.
 By training a master gardener/trainer of trainers in a specialized type of gardening for arid areas, we start the road towards sustainability.
-He, along with a long-term intern, will train child headed households, guardians and community volunteers.
+He will train child headed households, guardians and community volunteers.
 The training will take place at a 35 acre piece of land, giving hands one experience while producing food.

 Potential Long Term Impact